Frequently asked questions

 No reputable surgeon can promise that you will have 20/20 vision or be forever free of glasses or contact lenses.
 Each eye is unique, and not all eyes heal in the same way.
 If results are not satisfactory after a first procedure, a second surgery can be performed to fine-tune the results.
 Approximately 2 to 5 percent of our patients undergo a second procedure, known as an enhancement.
 This is most common in people whose eyes required greater levels of correction.
 This being said, the overwhelming majority of our patients are very happy with the results of their laser vision correction.

 Optimized and custom LASIK with Intralase, and PRK cost $2000 per eye at the Casey Vision Correction Center.
-During your pre-operative examination, your doctors will talk with you about the best procedure(s) for your specific situation.
+During your pre-operative examination, your doctor will talk with you about the best procedure(s) for your specific situation.
 The fee for a pre-operative examination and consultation is $100 and is deducted from the cost of surgery.
-Our fees include all surgical care, post-operative care and any enhancement procedures (if needed) for a period of one year.
-We accept VISA, MasterCard, checks, cash and instant CareCredit financing.
+Our fees include pre-operative evaluation, all surgical care, post-operative care, post-operative ophthalmic eye drops and any enhancement procedures (if needed) for a period of one year.
+We accept all major credit cards, checks, cash and instant CareCredit financing for up to 18 months.

 This is an elective procedure and is not covered by most insurance plans.
 Check with your insurance carrier for details of your plan.